 Try this recipe for homemade dog popsicles (AKA “pupsicles”) the next time you want to give your dog something to help him cool down.

 By now you know that we really have a lot of fun making different healthy treats for our dog Chuckers every now and then.
-Well, I saw this idea for dog popsicles in the latest issue of Country Living a couple of weeks ago and I knew I had to try them out!
+Well, I saw this idea for dog popsicles in an issue of Country Living recently and I knew I had to try them out!
 I switched the recipe up a bit to use things that I had already in the house and things that I know have worked really well for Chuckers in the past.
 We’ve been having some really hot days lately so I definitely wanted something that I knew he would eat.
 If we get to enjoy a cool treat to help us cool down on a hot day, there’ s no reason why he can’t too! 🙂

 OK, if I’m being honest, I think I would actually make this recipe for myself in the future too (minus the dog biscuits).
 It’s made with all healthy, human-food ingredients and it smelled so good when I was mixing it up that I had to try a little bit.
 It was definitely human-grade delicious. 🙂 I included some dog biscuits as the sticks for Chuckers and I think he really enjoyed the different textures that this treat offered.